Halmahera: History

-Particularly, since the inauguration of the first ever directly elected Bupati (Regent or District Head), Tobelo is undergoing rapid development and is aiming at rivaling Ternate's historical dominance.
+Particularly, since the inauguration of the first ever directly elected bupati (regent head), Tobelo is undergoing rapid development and is aiming at rivaling Ternate's historical dominance.
 As it is surrounded by flat land, Tobelo has the potential for expansion.
 Ternate is limited by its size, being a small island which can be driven around in forty-five minutes.
-Also, in 2010, the provincial government has moved the provincial capital from Ternate City to Sofifi, a small village on the Halmahera coast opposite Tidore island.
+Also, in 2010, the provincial government moved the provincial capital from Ternate City to Sofifi, a small village on the Halmahera coast opposite Tidore island.

 North Maluku Province consists of eight regencies and two municipalities (cities); five of the regencies and one municipality include a part of Halmahera island.
 The regencies are North Halmahera, West Halmahera, East Halmahera, Central Halmahera, South Halmahera, Morotai, Sula Islands and Taliabu, while the municipalities are Ternate and Tidore Islands.
 Only Ternate Municipality, and Morotai, the Sula Islands and Taliabu regencies do not include any part of Halmahera.

+The coastal area of Halmahera is inhabited by the Tobelo people (or the O'Hoberera Manyawa (literally "people that live outside of the forest")), while a small semi-nomadic related population lives on the inner parts of Halmahera, the Togutil people (or the O'Hongana Manyawa (literally "people that live inside of the forest")) with an estimated 1,500–3,000 people (according to studies of ethnologists since 2001).
+Somewhere between 300 and 500 people live in isolation in the forest in the Aketajawe-Lolobata National Park where they obtain their means of subsistence.
+Uncontacted members are being threatened by a massive Indonesian mining project to produce nickel for electric car batteries.

 Geology

 The volcanic island lies on an island arc that includes the Raja Ampat Islands, all uplifted by the northward migration of the continent of Australia and subduction of the Pacific Plate.
 Dukono is an active volcano at the north end of the island.
 Mount Ibu is an active volcano on the island's northwest coast.
+Ultramafic rocks and ophiolites form the bedrock over large areas of the eastern peninsula.

 Ecology

 The flightless invisible rail is endemic to the island.
 The recently discovered palm tree Jailoloa halmaherensis is also endemic to Halmahera.

 The naturalist Alfred Russel Wallace visited Halmahera, as described in his 1869 book The Malay Archipelago.
-He considered the standardwing bird of paradise, Semioptera wallacei, to be his greatest prize.
+He considered the standardwing bird of paradise, Semioptera wallacii, to be his greatest prize.
 It was in February 1858, on the island of Ternate (or perhaps while on Halmahera itself), between bouts of fever, that Wallace came to the idea of natural selection via the survival of the fittest.
 Wallace wrote his ideas during the next couple of days, and sent the historical letter to Darwin.